awshlabs/KDD2020/README.md

 ## Live Lab Instructions:

 1. Goto Events engine website (will be given during live event), on team dashboard, click on AWS Console.
 If you are using your own account, skip to step 3.
 1. Now click on Open AWS Console.
-Find, and Click on SageMaker Service link on the main Page.
+Find, and Click on **SageMaker** Service link on the mainpage.
-1. On the left side menu, go down to Notebook, select submenu Notebook instances.
+1. On the left side menu, go down to Notebook, select submenu item Notebook instances.
 Now, click on the orange Create notebook instance Button.
 1. Pick a notebook instance name in the first text box.
 1. For notebook instance type, select ml.c5.2xlarge.
-1. Under Additional Configuration, Set volume size to be 50 GB.
+1. Under Additional Configuration, Set volume size to be **50 GB**.
 1. Under Git repositories, select Clone a Public Git....
-Then, enter: https://github.com/goldmermaid/KDD-2020 in the text box below.
+Then, enter: https://github.com/goldmermaid/KDD-2020 in the text box.